symbiote-h2020/L2demoHelpers/README.md

       - After performing this step remember to move generated `.p12` file to COREAAM's `Resources` folder
    3. P3_FederationRegistration
 3. Run Platform Authentication and Authorization Manager and wait until it is up and running.
 This one should be left running in the background as well.
-4. Run two remaining steps associated with Platform AAM Operations.
+4. Run remaining steps associated with Platform AAM Operations.
    1. P4_UserRegistrationInPlatform1
-   2. P5_L2demoClient
+   2. P5_L2demoClient - it stops with message: "Waiting for federation update".
+Then P6 should be performed.
+   3. P6_FederationUpdate
+   4. P5_L2demoClient should be continued passing any character to console.
 5. If performed correctly, follwing message should appear:
-> SecurityRequest using federated token passed Access Policy.
+> SecurityRequest using federated token didn't pass Access Policy as the token was revoked